Pompeii and Pigs

 An exhibit and an inscription

-One recent weekend, my family and I jumped on a train that took us to Oxford, more specifically, the Ashmolean Museum.
-I’ve mentioned the place previously and described it to my son as the British Museum’s much quirkier cousin.
+One recent weekend, my family and I jumped on a train to Oxford, more specifically, the Ashmolean Museum.
+I’ve mentioned the place previously and described it to my son as the British Museum’s quirkier cousin.

-The draw on this day was an exhibition in which I was quite interested, “Last Supper in Pompeii”, which tells the story of Roman food and drink culture.
-In Gods & Heroes, we provided players with delicious food and drinks such as:
+The draw on this day was an exhibition in which I was quite interested: “Last Supper in Pompeii”.
+It told the story of Roman food and drink culture.

-- Lucanicae: Lucanian sausages, this area of the Southern Italic Peninsula apparently produced excellent cased ground meats.
+• Lucanicae: Lucanian sausages.
+This people of the Southern Italic Peninsula apparently produced excellent cased ground meats.

-I cribbed many of the foods from the 1st century CE cookbook attributed to Caelius Apicius, De re coquinaria (On the Subject of Cooking), the oldest surviving European one, and which also formed an important cornerstone of the Ashmolean exhibit, with many descriptions of its dishes as well as corresponding cookware appearing.
+I cribbed many of the foods from the first century CE cookbook attributed to Caelius Apicius, De re coquinaria (On the Subject of Cooking).
+It’s the oldest such surviving from Europe, and also formed an important cornerstone of the Ashmolean exhibit, with many descriptions of its dishes as well as corresponding cookware appearing.

 HER•VOE•M•L•